 An example of calculating DPMO

 Here you go with a quick illustration that we used for calculating DPO.
 Mr. X has got the business of printing visiting cards.
 Each order is considered as a unit.
 Each order has four defect opportunities i.e. incorrect, typo, damaged or incomplete.
 Fifty orders have been randomly selected and inspected.
-Out of the fifty orders, six orders have a problem, and there are a total seven defects out of fifty orders that have been sampled.
+Out of the fifty orders, six orders have a problem, and there are a total of seven defects out of fifty orders that have been sampled.

 Let us have a look at the formula for calculating DPMO.
 In your equation, multiply your DPO by 1 million.
 Have a look at the formula again, it is similar to the formula of DPO except for the final step.
 Since we are talking about one million opportunities here, we have to multiply the DPO by 1 million to get the DPMO in the last step.
 Therefore, the DPMO is equal to seven divided by two hundred (which gives us the DPO) and multiplied by 1 million which provides us with the DPMO.
 The answer is 35,000.
-The conclusion is: your process will generate 35,000 opportunities for committing defects or errors when it has produced 1 million orders.
+The conclusion is: that your process will generate 35,000 opportunities for committing defects or errors when it has produced 1 million orders.
 Consider this, the best process possible will have a DPMO of zero, while the worst possible process will have a DPMO of 1 million.
 This gives some context regarding good or bad processes regarding DPMO.

 Why is it necessary to calculate the DPMO of a process?
 It gives your business an accurate picture of the efficiency of your process.
 Depending on the Defects-per-Million-Opportunities, your company can decide whether it is necessary to launch a Six Sigma project that will improve the process and reduce the number of opportunities for defects per million products.
 If the DPMO is too high, you run the risk of negatively affecting customer satisfaction which in turn will reflect negatively on your business.
 Six Sigma business improvement projects focus on reducing errors and increasing customer satisfaction and thereby nurturing a healthy business.
-This is what does DPMO mean in Six Sigma approach.
+This is what DPMO means in the Six Sigma approach.